Kids Cabin Theme Bedrooms: Design Ideas

-One of my favorite themes for a little boy’s room is the log cabin kids rustic bedroom theme.
-This was the choice of my son, Dakota, and we had a lot of fun achieving the “lodge” look for his room.
+One of my favorite themes for a little boy’s room is the log cabin kids’ rustic bedroom theme.
+This was my son’s choice, Dakota, and we had a lot of fun achieving the “lodge” look for his room.
 What I liked best about it was that it was suitable for a young boy, but works just as well for an older boy.
-There is a lot of room for creativity with a rustic style theme room.
-Lots of boys like to camp out, go hiking, fish and explore the outdoors.
+There is a lot of room for creativity with a rustic-style theme room.
+Many boys like to camp out, hike, fish, and explore the outdoors.
 The room can be created to feel like your child is experiencing a wilderness adventure every night!
 Some design tips and suggestions are as follows:

-2. Rustic wood beds, heavy timber-look bed frames or handcrafted log beds work the best for the rustic bedroom theme.
+2. Rustic wood beds, heavy timber-look bed frames, or handcrafted log beds are best for the rustic bedroom theme.

-3. Walls can be painted in earth tone colors, such as tan, rust, copper, or warm shades of brown.
-A color scheme of red and hunter green contrasts well with wood tones.
-Choose a color from the bedding if possible, or a complimentary contrasting color.
-Wall paper borders are available with everything from bear, moose, elk, camping scenes, snowshoes, forests and trees, and trout.
+3. Walls can be painted in earth-tone colors, such as tan, rust, copper, or warm shades of brown.
+A color scheme of red and hunter-green contrasts well with wood tones.
+If possible, choose a color from the bedding or a complementary contrasting color.
+Wallpaper borders are available with everything from bear, moose, elk, camping scenes, snowshoes, forests and trees, and trout.
 Another fun option is to use log wallpaper.
 This works best if it is run partially up the wall.
-The paint above can be a neutral crème or tan color, to prevent the room from looking to dark.
+The paint above can be a neutral crème or tan color to prevent the room from looking too dark.
 Wood paneling or rough-sawn plywood panels can also be used.
 Try painting log ‘beams’ on the ceiling.

 4. A stone fireplace running up the length of one wall creates a cozy feel.
 Fake stone can also be purchased.
-Wall art can be purchased with wilderness scenes, animals, the woods etc. Photos can be cut out from books or magazines, framed, and hung on the walls, or clustered together in groups on dressers and bookshelves.
+Wall art can be purchased with wilderness scenes, animals, the woods, etc. Photos can be cut out from books or magazines, framed and hung on the walls, or clustered together in groups on dressers and bookshelves.
 We used prints by Bev Doolittle for my son’s room, as we both loved the color and scenery.
-Stock photos can be purchased online of bear, moose and deer, for a minimal price.
+Stock photos of bears, moose, and deer can be purchased for a minimal price.
 They can be printed and framed.
 Rough frames can be made by hand.
 Small tree branches can be used as curtain rods.

-6. Try painting an outdoor scene on the wall, or purchase a wall mural of the forest.
+6. Try painting an outdoor scene on the wall, or purchase a forest mural.
 This can then have a ‘window frame’ applied to the surrounding edges.
-Accessories can include: vintage signs, country cabin or wildlife area rugs, rustic lighting and decorative lanterns.
+Accessories can include vintage signs, country cabins or wildlife area rugs, rustic lighting, and decorative lanterns.